dgrammatiko/mod_child_export/README.md

 # mod_child_export

-# Disclaimer: This module was created so that web agencies/shops could roll installables for their **OWN** work.
-If you plan to mass distribute child templates **DO NOT** use this software and please reconsider, a broken platform by abused features is no a platform users will ever trust.
+# Disclaimer: This module was created so web agencies/shops could roll installables for their OWN work.
+If you plan to mass distribute child templates, DO NOT use this software, and please reconsider.
+A broken platform by abused features is not a platform that users will ever trust.
 Thanks!

 A very simple (administrator) module that allows to export child templates as installable zip files.